sourabmaity/Dynamic_C_programming/README.md

 1. insert( ): Insert a data in queue.
 2. delet( ): Delete front value in queue.
 3. printQ( ): Print all values inside queue.

+Collatz Sequence :
+It start with the given number and ends with 1.
+Input : 3
+Output : 3,10,5,16,8,4,2,1